UKEODHP/system-test-tradeoff/README.md

 JenkinsX was not considered as a whole because it overlaps too much with the functionality of ArgoCD, which we are happy with.

-TestKube seems to have the feature we want, but it is only available with the paid Pro version.
+Testkube seems to have the feature we want, but it is only available with the paid Pro version.
 It also seems quite an immature project compared with ArgoCD/Tekton, the documentation and examples online are lacking somewhat.